solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `afterDeployMock()`: deploys the `MockOutBox` contract and points on the `Arbitrum Bridge` with the help of the `vm.store` foundry cheatcode.
-Additionally, we embed the `MockArbSys` bytecode at the `Arbitrum sys` contract address.
+Additionally, it embeds the `MockArbSys` bytecode at the `Arbitrum sys` contract address.
 As previously mentioned in the overview section, the calldata for the L2 proposal needs to be a call to the `sendTxToL1` on the ArbSys precompiled contract.
 This call requires the L1 timelock contract address as the first parameter and the L1 timelock schedule calldata as the second parameter.
 The `MockArbOutbox` is employed to replicate off-chain actions.
 The bridge ensures that the schedule was initiated by the L2 timelock by calling `l1ToL2Sender` in the outbox contract .
-We ensure that the bridge verification is successful, even though no genuine off-chain actions have been executed.
-These two mock functionalities are crucial for the arbitrum proposal flow, and here, we can observe how FPS simplifies the simulation of such a complex proposal flow.
+This ensures that the bridge verification is successful, even though no genuine off-chain actions have been executed.
+These two mock functionalities are crucial for the arbitrum proposal flow, and here, it can be observed how FPS simplifies the simulation of such a complex proposal flow.

     ```solidity
     /// @title MockArbSys